mesolimbo/band-o-matic/README.md

 ## 🚀 Deployment & Infrastructure

 The developed solution is configured for deployment via **Continuous Integration and Continuous Deployment (CI/CD)** pipeline to a **Basic Heroku web Dyno** integrated with a **mini-PostgreSQL database add-on**.
 This brings the total cost to approximately **$12 per month**.
-With the move to AWS the cost is effectively zero, as the lambda function is within the free tier..
+With the move to AWS the cost is effectively zero, as the lambda function is within the free tier.

 ## 🛠 Application Design